llamdodev/backend-challenge/README.md

 Requirements:
 - we want to number the versions from 1 to N as they are uploaded for the application
-- this number must be unique, and it is likely that 2 uploads happen at the same time for the same application
+- this number must be unique per application, and it is likely that 2 uploads happen at the same time for the same application
 - a version always has the status `new` when uploaded

 ### Create a comparison